 Probable cause Possible remedy A315.13 will turn ON if the Option Board is removed while the power is being supplied.
+Turn OFF the power supply and then install the Option Board again.

 Error flags Option Board Error Flag, A315.13

 Other Non-fatal Error Flag, A402.00

 Error code (A400)

 Error information